Why do we need this research?

 What’s happening in this project?

 By working with so many women, our researchers have been able to find out more about miscarriage.
 For example, the team discovered that women who miscarry are more likely to have an imbalance of bacteria in their vagina, and now they want to use the EPOS platform to find out whether treatment with probiotics can correct this and prevent miscarriage.
 They also found that a hormone called kisspeptin is present in lower levels in women who eventually miscarry.
-Our researchers have used these, and their other findings, to build models that can be used to predict how likely it is that a woman will have a miscarriage in the first trimester, and now want to find out whether the use of these models has a psychological impact on women.
+Our researchers have used these, and their other findings, to build models that can be used to predict the chances of miscarriage, and now want to find out whether the use of these models has a psychological impact on women.

 What difference will this project make?

-Our researchers believe that EPOS will help them to understand why miscarriage happens, and hope that their predictive model can be validated and eventually introduced into clinical practice.
+Our researchers believe that the EPOS platform will help them to understand why miscarriage happens, and hope that their predictive model can be validated and eventually introduced into clinical practice.
 This could lead to problems being detected earlier, enabling healthcare providers to give the best possible care, and allowing women, birthing people and their families to prepare emotionally for the possibility of having a miscarriage.

 Thanks for your interest in our research